 Stop has the highest priority, and must function in all dynamic phases except the stop phase itself (not in the preliminary phase and not in the stationary phase).
 Stop also functions if reverse motion occurs.
-If the slave axis is subject to acceleration, an additional phase is inserted in front of the 3-phase algorithm for the stop dynamics unless this would entail an inversion of the dynamics.
+The 3-phase algorithm of the stop dynamics is preceded by an additional phase if the slave axis is not acceleration-free and thus no motion inversion is implied.
 During this additional phase, the slave axis changes from its current acceleration to an acceleration of 0.0.

-Attention:the stop of the flying saw must be finished while the master axis is running otherwise the stop is locked.
+The stop of the flying saw must not last longer than the positioning of the master axis, otherwise the stop is aborted.

 There are no explicit stop parameters.
-These (delay, jerk) are taken from the global dynamic data for the axis.
+These (deceleration, jerk) are taken from the global dynamic data for the axis.